Jenson Button: Public image

 Button's 2009 championship winning season and Brawn GP's rise to success is the focus of the 2023 Disney+ miniseries Brawn: The Impossible Formula 1 Story.

 Personal life

-His hobbies include mountain biking, competing in triathlons and bodyboarding.
+Button's hobbies include mountain biking, competing in triathlons and bodyboarding.
 He also maintains an automobile collection.
 He was engaged to the English actress and singer Louise Griffiths before ending their five-year relationship in 2005.
 Button was married to his long-time Japanese girlfriend and model Jessica Michibata from 2014 to 2015.
 He married American model Brittny Ward in 2022 with whom he has a son and a daughter.
 They currently reside in Los Angeles.
 Button supports Bristol City Football Club.

 On 3 August 2015, Button and his then wife Jessica were burgled at a rented Saint-Tropez home while staying with friends when robbers looted the house and stole belongings worth £300,000, including his wife's £250,000 engagement ring.
 Reports suggested that the couple might have been gassed through the air-conditioning system prior to the burglars' entry into the building.